Use Terraform on Windows

 alicloud_vpc

-Creates a VPC-connected instance
+Creates a VPC instance.

 alicloud_vswitch

-Creates a vSwitch instance
+Creates a vSwitch instance.

 alicloud_security_group

-Creates a security group instance
+Creates a security group.

 alicloud_security_group_rule